Treadmill Buying Guide

 • Is the belt long enough for you to walk or run comfortably?

-• Go to a fitness store or department store and try out the treadmills in which you are interested.
-Give them a test run…or walk…you get the idea.
+• Go to a fitness or department store and try out the treadmills that you are interested in.

-What type of workout you desire?
-Walking, jogging or running?
+What type of workout do you desire: walking, jogging or running?

-Treadmills are designed for different workout intensity level, some treadmills are only for walking, jogging or running and some treadmills are for all types of workout.
-The more featured programs the treadmill has and its motor power the more expensive it is.
+Treadmills are designed for different workout intensity levels; some treadmills are only for walking, jogging or running and some treadmills are for all types of workout.
+The more featured programs the treadmill has and the better its motor power, the more expensive it is.

 For someone who will use a treadmill strictly for walking, a 2.0HP motor would likely serve your purpose.
 However, if you plan to run or jog on your treadmill, you need to consider the peak horsepower of the motor and the continuous duty of the motor.
 The peak horsepower is the maximum HP of that motor.